HarshadRanganathan/helm-aws-external-dns/README.md

 }
 ```

-2. Create a new IAM role `aws-load-balancer-controller-rol` and attach the IAM policy `aws-load-balancer-controller-pol`
+2. Create new IAM roles `k8s-route53-public-zone-rol` and `k8s-route53-private-zone-rol`.
+Attach the IAM policies which we had earlier created.

-3. Update the trust relationship of the IAM role `aws-load-balancer-controller-rol` as below replacing the `account_id`, `eks_cluster_id` and `region` with the appropriate values.
+3. Update the trust relationship of the IAM roles as below replacing the `account_id`, `eks_cluster_id` and `region` with the appropriate values.

-This trust relationship allows pods with serviceaccount `aws-load-balancer-controller` in `platform` namespace to assume the role.
+This trust relationship allows pods with serviceaccount `external-dns-private-zone` in `platform` namespace to assume the role.

 ```json
 {